AQHA Executive Committee

-Member Kenneth Banks
+Second Vice President Kenneth Banks

 Kenneth Banks is an AQHA life member.
 He was elected as an AQHA director in 1996 and elevated to director-at-large in 2011.
-Banks has served on the international, show and contest, nominations and credentials, amateur, and marketing committees.
+Banks has served on the International, Show and Contest, Nominations and Credentials, Amateur, and Marketing committees.
 He also served on the Foundation and Show councils.
-Banks currently serves on the finance committee.
+Banks currently serves on the Finance Committee.

 Banks graduated with honors from Southwest Texas University with a bachelor’s degree in soil science and Texas A&M University with a master’s in soil chemistry.
 After more than 30 years in the business world, he sold his automotive aftermarket companies in 2015 and returned home to ranching and breeding and raising horses and cattle.
 Banks Ranch, located in central Texas, breeds, raises, trains and shows AQHA Ranching Heritage-bred American Quarter Horses for the show pen and the ranch.
 The cattle portion of the ranch includes registered Herefords and crossbred cows.
 The ranch’s artificial insemination program has created one of the best cow herds in Texas.

 Banks is a past president of the National Snaffle Bit Association and member of the NSBA Hall of Fame.
-Banks has served as the chairman of the NSBA financial committee, treasurer, crisis fund committee, world show committee and Breeders Championship Futurity committee.
+He has served as the chairman of the NSBA financial committee, treasurer, crisis fund committee, world show committee and Breeders Championship Futurity committee.
 Banks is also a past president of the Texas Quarter Horse Association.
-Currently, one of Banks’ loves is helping students at Texas A&M University.
+Currently, one of Banks’ loves is mentoring students at Texas A&M University.
 He is a member of the Texas A&M University Equine Initiative Development Committee, Texas A&M University College of Veterinary Medicine and Biomedical Sciences Development Committee, and Texas A&M University Beef Cattle Development Council.